marcusngwj/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to edit a specific tag in the list
+4. User makes a change
+5. AddressBook saves the changes
+6. AddressBook prints out the changes made <br>
+User case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index of the tag is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+User select cancel when prompted by AddressBook to save changes

+> Use case resumes at step 4

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.